mayowaolatunji/reflexive-solana-auditor/RSAJudge.md

 * If no meaningful value extraction → **cannot exceed Low**

 > **Important:**
-> A finding cannot be classified as **High or Critical without clearly demonstrating scale of impact.**
+> A finding cannot be classified as **High or Critical without clearly demonstrating the scale of impact.**

 ---